Published: December 12, 2018Compare money-saving options

 |With Cashback||With £40 Moonpig Prepay||With £60 Moonpig Prepay|

 *based on the cashback rate at the time of posting, which was 12%.

-As the results show, the actual amount that will go out of your bank account is quite similar.
+As the results show, the actual amount that will go out of the bank is quite similar.
 But if you’ve gone with the £60 prepay then you end up with £8.70 leftover in your account.
 That’s no good if you’re not planning to shop there again any time soon!

 The initial basket value was £66.30 so I can see why some people would automatically try the £60 Prepay option (the increments are 5, 10, 20, 40, 60).
 In this case though it made more sense to do the £40 Prepay value, it would save money and avoid leftover cash.

 Don’t leave excess cash in your account if it’s not going to be used